 Duties are highly technical and/or complex and involve a significant degree of responsibility and judgment.
 This classification is limited to those positions requiring highly specialized skills and/or technical knowledge.

 The student wage scale covers all student positions except graduate research/teaching assistants.
-Those positions are administered by the Graduate College with appropriate policies and procedures.
+Those positions are administered by the Office for Graduate Education with appropriate policies and procedures.

 For information on hiring procedures, see: